minprog/prog-project/10 Milestones/20 Design Document/10 Design Doc.md

 ## Design doc for data visualizations

-For this deadline, you must prove that you have access to the data in a reasonable format!
+For this deadline, you must prove that you have access to the data in a usable format!

 Some parts that you should describe here: